James Harmon

-James A. Harmon (born October 12, 1935) is an American fund manager who is the chairman of the Egyptian-American Enterprise Fund and chief investment officer of Caravel Management LLC; longtime investment banker; and co-chairman of the World Resources Institute.
-He was the 18th chairman and president of the Export–Import Bank of the United States, and has served on numerous public and private boards of directors.
+James A. Harmon (born October 12, 1935) is an American fund manager who is the chairman of the Egyptian-American Enterprise Fund and former chief investment officer of Caravel Management LLC; longtime investment banker; and former chairman of the World Resources Institute.
+He was the 18th chairman and president of the Export–Import Bank of the United States and has served on numerous public and private boards of directors.
+He is also the author of A Daring Enterprise and Up and Doing.

 Early life and education

 Harmon was born in New York City and raised in Mamaroneck, New York, son of Belle Harmon (née Kirschner), a local dress shop owner and Bert Harmon, a New York real estate attorney.
 Among his grandparents was Bessie Hamburger, one of the first female Assistant District Attorneys in New York and a pioneer among women lawyers is domestic relations law, specifically marital relations.